 What Is “Integration”?

 Reflecting and acting upon the insights and lessons learned during the ketamine infusion.
-As you think about your ketamine you can take inventory about what you experienced and think of simply even tiny changes you can insert into your daily life, which will ultimately take your life in a new and better direction.
+As you think about your ketamine treatment, you can take inventory about what you experienced and think of simply even tiny changes you can insert into your daily life, which will ultimately take your life in a new and better direction.

 Set an “Intention Going Forward”